 These statistics are by all accounts mind blowing.
-If anything, they show that as populations in other African countries have faced and continue to face deadly muzzles of rifles, artillery guns and bombs; graves in Swaziland continue to be filled at an equal rate as countries engaged in military the difference being that the large number of deaths are due to HIV.
+If anything, they show that as populations in other African countries faced and continue to face deadly muzzles of rifles, artillery guns and bombs; graves in Swaziland continue to be filled at an equal rate as countries engaged in military violence.

 How did such a small country get to have such a high prevalence rate than the rest of the world?
 Should we be concerned that credible UN agencies warn that the “longer term existence of Swaziland as a country will be seriously threatened“?

-In Swaziland the first recorded case of HIV was in 1986 and three decades later it has hit the nation like a plague of biblical proportions.
+In Swaziland the first recorded case of HIV was in 1986 and three decades later the virus has hit the nation like a plague of biblical proportions.

-210,000 of the 1.2 million people in Swaziland are HIV positive.
+After all, 210,000 of the 1.2 million people in Swaziland are HIV positive.
 According to statistics, 7 000 people are infected every year.
-Meanwhile in Norway, the prevalence rate is at just 0.1 percent.
+Meanwhile, in Norway, a country similar in Swaziland more ways than one, the prevalence rate is at just 0.1 percent.

 In fact, by 2016 only 216 people were infected in Norway.
 There are lot of similarities one can draw about the behaviour of the virus in Norway and Swaziland.